 How to Choose Which Mat is Best for You

-How will I use this mattress?
-How much can I spend? how much space do I have to store 1 or multiple camping mats?
+How will you use this mattress?
+How much can you spend?
+How much space do I have to store one or more multiple camping mats?
 These are all good questions to start with.
-Also, consider the fact that all of the mats in our selection double as great guest beds adding some value to a product you thought you'd only use a few times a year.
+Also, consider the fact that many of the mats in our selection double as excellent guest beds, adding some value to a product you thought you'd only use a few times a year.

 What Size Mat Do I Want?

-If a double mat is too big for you to travel with or to fit in the back of your vehicle, then rock one of these singles: the REI Camp Bed 3.5, the Exped Megamat 10, the Therm-a-Rest Luxury MAP, the Big Agnes Sleeping Giant, or the Therm-a-Rest Dreamtime.
-The Megamat and the Sea-to-Summit Comfort Delux SI are available in regular or extra long/wide, giving you the option of being practical or really treating yourself.
+If a double mat is too big for you to travel with or to fit in the back of your vehicle, or if you like the flexibility of having a smaller mattress, then we recommend looking at many of the options for one person.
+Most are available in regular or extra long/wide, giving you the option of being practical or really treating yourself.

 Does Warmth Matter in My Mat Selection?

 There is still one more thing to consider that may affect what mattress you buy, and that's warmth.
-In our experience, insulating properties in your mattress are essential for a good night's sleep if you are sleeping outside in temperatures lower than about 60 degrees.
+Insulating properties in your mattress are essential for a good night's sleep, especially if you are sleeping outside in temperatures lower than about 60 degrees.
 If you're primarily shopping for an indoor guest mat, don't worry so much about R-values.
-Again, the foam core mats come out on top, and many of these mats offer an R-value of 5 or higher, plenty to keep you warm in all but the coldest, bleakest camping conditions.
+But for most car-camping excursions, the foam core mats come out on top, and many of these mats offer an R-value of 5 or higher, plenty to keep you warm in all but the coldest, most rugged camping conditions.

 A Short Explanation of R-value